ignatz42/Blue42/docs/Deploy-B42AppService.md

 ## OUTPUTS

 ## NOTES
-You need to run this function after establishing an AzureRm context using Login-AzureRmAccount
+You need to run this function after establishing an Az context using Connect-AzAccount

 ## RELATED LINKS